TAZARA Railway: Locomotives

-At the moment the railways operates three types of locomotives as listed below:
+At the moment the railway operates three types of locomotives as listed below:

 History

 Origins of the project

 In the late 19th century, Cecil Rhodes envisioned a railway from British Rhodesia to Tanganyika (then German East Africa) to carry copper ore.
 After World War I, Tanganyika was handed over to the United Kingdom for administration as a League of Nations Mandate, and British colonial authorities again explored the idea.
 Still, from the outset, the Western powers refused to construct the Tanzam railway because it would have been unprofitable for Western investors.

 Following World War II, interest in railway construction revived.
 A map from April 1949 in Railway Gazette showed a proposed line from Dar es Salaam to Kapiri Mposhi, not far from the route that would eventually be taken by the Chinese railway.
 A report in 1952 by Sir Alexander Gibb & Partners concluded that the Northern Rhodesia-Tanganyika railway was not economically justified, due to the low level of agricultural development and the fact that existing railways through Mozambique and Angola were adequate for carrying copper exports.
 A World Bank report in 1964 projected that only 87,000 tons of cargo would be carried between Zambia and Tanzania by the year 2000, not enough to support a railway, and recommended that a road be built instead.

 In 1961, Tanganyika became independent under the leadership of Julius Nyerere, and in 1964 the country joined with Zanzibar to form the United Republic of Tanzania.
 Also in 1964, Northern Rhodesia was granted independence as Zambia, under the leadership of Kenneth Kaunda.
 Both Nyerere and Kaunda were charismatic socialist African leaders who supported the self-determination of their African neighbors.
 A railway connecting their two countries would help to develop the agricultural regions of southwestern Tanzania and northeastern Zambia.